-This is one tip I don’t agree with entirely, but different people have different Christmas experience, so this might work for you.
+This is one tip I don’t agree with entirely but it might work for you.
 The idea is to plan for gifts and parties ahead of time and look out for items throughout the year.

 A sale is your best friend

-This is how I’ve managed to acquire awesome gifts and help family members to do the same at crazy low prices.
+This is how I’ve managed to acquire awesome gifts and help family members to do the same at low prices.
 If you don’t have the patience to visit a Black Friday location in person, you should at least try to get a few deals by shopping online.

 Always check online first

-If you know for sure that the person you are buying the Christmas gift for wants a specific gift you shouldn’t just buy it at the first shop you find it.
+If you know for sure that the person you are buying the Christmas gift for wants a specific gift, you shouldn’t just buy it at the first shop you visit.
 Always search for the product online.

 Won’t it be nice to see the calendar turn over to December and know that you’ve already bought everything you need for the Christmas party, everyone has a present, and you can just sit back and watch everyone else shop till they drop?